jackson-repository/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is a grapical Tic tac toe game.
+There is a grapical Tic tac toe game.
 Made using pyqt5.
+There is also a command-line version of this game.

 # Usage
 Just run it.